getify/You-Dont-Know-JS/types & grammar/ch1.md

 b; // ReferenceError: b is not defined
 ```

 An annoying confusion is the error message that browsers assign to this condition.
 As you can see, the message is "b is not defined", which is of course very easy and reasonable to confuse with "b is undefined".
 Yet again, "undefined" and "is not defined" are very different things.
-It'd be nice if the browsers said something like "b is not found" or "b is not declared".
+It'd be nice if the browsers said something like "b is not found" or "b is not declared", to reduce the confusion!

 There's also a special behavior associated with `typeof` as it relates to undeclared variables that even further reinforces the confusion.
 Consider: